OSR1: Limb formation

 Expression of Osr1 in the limb buds is initially restricted to the mesenchyme immediately below the endoderm, but shifts anteriorly and proximally by embryonic day 11.5.
 In mice, Osr1 is expressed in the interdigital mesenchyme and presumptive synovial joints during limb development. where it overlaps with expression of Gdf5, an early marker for joint formation.
 Mouse embryonic limb muscle connective tissue cells express the transcription factor Osr1, differentiating into fibrogenic and adipogenic cells in vivo and in vitro and defining an embryonic Fibro-adipogenic progenitors (FAP) like population.
 Genetic lineage tracing shows that developmental Osr1+ cells give rise to a subset of adult FAPs.
 Loss of Osr1 function leads to a reduction of myogenic progenitor proliferation and survival resulting in limb muscle patterning defects.

 Cancer

 The expression of OSR1 is more reduced in lung cancer tissues than in normal lung tissues, and was correlated with poor differentiation.
-OSR1 could downregulat the activity of the Wnt signaling pathway by suppressing the expression of SOX9 and β‐catenin.
+OSR1 could downregulate the activity of the Wnt signaling pathway by suppressing the expression of SOX9 and β‐catenin.
 OSR1 expression is also significantly down-regulated at both mRNA and protein levels in primary gastric cancer tissues compared with adjacent normal tissues.
 It acts as a functional tumour suppressor through the transcriptional activation of p53 and repression of TCF/LEF in gastric cancer.
 OSR1 expression was downregulated in primary RCC and negatively correlated with histological grade.
 Downregulation of OSR1 might represent a potentially prognostic marker and therapeutic target for RCC.